List of ice hockey nicknames

 This is a list of nicknames in the sport of ice hockey.
 Most are related to professional ice hockey such as the National Hockey League.
 A few notable nicknames from the Canadian major junior hockey leagues, the U.S. colleges, and national teams are excluded.

 Players

 The following are hockey players listed by their last name along with nicknames.
-Players listed in bold are still active.
+Players listed in bold are still active as of the 2025–2026 season.